AaronGarman/IOS101-Prework/README.md

    - allows servers so that users can post messages and content in a group
    - allows many types of messaging from direct messaging, group messaging, and voice chat

+### App idea

+An app that I would like to build is an app that allows users to plan and track their basketball workouts.
+It would be a CRUD type app that lets users create and edit entries for workouts they plan to do. the app would also allow them to see statistics about their progress.
+This could involve inputting and tracking weight/time numbers to see progress over time and also basketball specific statistics such as percentage of shots made from different ranges.
+I would want the user interface to be easy and intuitive so that users have an easy time using and navigating the app.

 ## Notes

 Describe any challenges encountered while building the app.